aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-docx/_index.md

 ## **Summary**

-Aspose.HTML Cloud produces quick and easy way to convert {{%HTML%}} to {{%DOC%}}{{%DOCX%}} using Aspose.HTML Cloud client SDKs.
+Aspose.HTML Cloud produces quick and easy way to convert {{%HTML%}} to {{%DOC%}}, {{%DOCX%}} using Aspose.HTML Cloud client SDKs.
 This article explains in a set of code examples how to convert an HTML file to DOC/DOCX using available SDKs.

 {{% alert color="primary" %}}